James Morrison (businessman): Career

 In the 1830s, Morrison established the American trading company, Morrison, Cryder & Co., and invested heavily in the railway industry both in the United States and in France.
 On 17 May 1836, he made an able speech on moving a resolution urging the periodical revision of tolls and charges levied on railroads and other public works.
 In 1845, he moved similar resolutions and, again in March 1846, when he finally succeeded in obtaining a select committee for the better promoting and securing of the interests of the public in railway acts.
 His draft report, not altogether adopted, was drawn with great skill and many of its principles were adopted in subsequent legislation.

 An entirely self-educated man, Morrison built up a large library.
-He was likewise collected pictures by the Old Masters, Italian and Dutch, together with the English school of painters.
+He likewise collected pictures by the Old Masters, Italian and Dutch, together with the English school of painters.
 It was a "collection of a very high class".
 Morrison housed his collection in his London house in Harley Street, and at Basildon Park in Berkshire which, by 1842, had completely replaced the Pavilion at Fonthill (Wiltshire) as his favoured country estate.
 It included works by Constable, Da Vinci, Hogarth, Holbein, Poussin, Rembrandt, Reynolds, Rubens, Titian, Turner, Cuyp, Jan Steen, Murillo and Van Dyck.